muscariello/pohualli-python/README.md

 ## License
 GPL-3.0-only

+### Maya vs Aztec Year Bearer Note
+The computation of the Year Bearer differs: in Aztec (tonalpohualli) mode the interval between the target Haab position and the reference is reduced by 364 days before deriving the bearer, shifting the resulting Tzolkin pair relative to Maya convention.
+Use `--culture aztec` (CLI) or the Culture dropdown in the web UI to toggle.
+Default is Maya.

 ## Reference
 Sołtysiak, A. & Lebeuf, A. (2011).
 Pohualli 1.01.
 A computer simulation of Mesoamerican calendar systems.
 8(49), 165–168.
 [ResearchGate](https://www.researchgate.net/publication/270956742_2011_Pohualli_101_A_computer_simulation_of_Mesoamerican_calendar_systems)